miketvo/rmit2023a-cosc2753-assignment2/README.md

 1. Navigate to project's root directory.

-2. Clean all existing files in the `./data/` folder before downloading or updating this dataset:
+2. Clean all existing files in the `./data/` folder (if it exists) before downloading or updating this dataset:

     ```bash
     rm -r ./data/*